TayThorian/MasterBookVault/README.md

 - MCG083 - Into the Outside
 - MCG082 - Into the Deep
 - MCG071 - Into the Night
-## BRW Games
-- - Swords of Wuxia
-- - Book of Lost Beasts
-- - Book of Lost Lore
-- - Book of Lost Tables
-- - Swords of Cthulhu
-- ADD1403 - Adventures Dark and Deep Bestiary
 ## Digest Group Publications
 - - Manhunt
 ## Mongoose Publishing